Topics: self-assessment tax season, Tax, Tax preparation, tax season

 Frequently Asked Questions

-As an accountant responsible for filing clients’ taxes, there may be certain mandates and best practices that you will need to follow.
+As an accountant’s responsibility for tax season, there may be certain mandates and best practices that you will need to follow.
 Let’s look at some frequently asked questions that are crucial for accountants.

 According to HMRC, a tax preparer must keep clients’ records for at least five years from the end of the last financial year.
 For corporation tax and VAT, the records must be kept for at least six years from the end of the last financial year.